 While there are plenty of beautiful and decorative Houseboats to choose from both at Dal Lake and Nagin lake, the following ones are visitors top choices:

-Chicago Houseboats: is owned and operated by Khar famly for 4 generations and provide you a warm homely stay.
+Chicago Houseboats: is owned and operated by Khar family for 4 generations and provide you with a warm homely stay.
 The houseboat has a beautiful lakeside deck.
 Inside the furnishings include embroidered native rugs and fabrics, and solidly comfortable Victorian and Edwardian furniture.
-They make delicious english breakfasts as well!
-These guys also offers great travel packages to visit Kashmir and Ladakh.
+They make delicious English breakfasts as well!
+These guys also offer great travel packages to visit Kashmir and Ladakh.
 Tariffs: 1800 – 3300 INR and if you want the whole place just for yourself, then the tariff is 5000 INR

 Moonshine Houseboats: Recognized by J & K Department of Tourism and managed for over 4 generations, these houseboats are located on Nagin Lake and offers privacy along with all sorts of modern conveniences.
 Tariffs: 2000 INR onwards

 New Sherin Houseboats: Quite a large boat, it is adorned with exquisite carvings and walnut furniture and is located on Dal Lake.
 These guys also offer you a free airport transfer and have been considered as one of the best Houseboats stay by CNN Travel too.
 Tariffs: 2700 INR Onwards for a Double Room and 4650 for stay + Meals Package

 WelcomHeritage Gurkha Houseboat, Srinagar: Experience the Kashmiri life as the locals paddle through the Nagin Lake to sell fresh produce, immerse yourself in the peaceful calm of the lake waters and enjoy homely Kashmiri meals.
 Tariffs: 10000 onwards